 Review and use this important resource to mentor your graduate students.

 Rely on this collection of publications to understand the policies, procedures, and expectations of the Graduate College.

 This prestigious annual award recognizes one outstanding graduate faculty member with a documented record of dedication to, and successful mentorship of, graduate students and has demonstrated excellence in graduate education.

 - Scholarships & Fellowships Learn about funding opportunities for your students.

-- UNLV Outstanding Graduate Student Teaching Award To be eligible, candidates must have taught at least 2 complete classes in the last 3 years (from fall 2009 through summer 2012).
-The 2012- 2013 UNLV Outstanding Graduate Student Teaching Award applications are due no later than noon, Friday, December 14th, to GradStudentSvc@unlv.edu.
-All masters and doctoral students are eligible for consideration, subject to the guidelines provided below.
-The 1st place winner will be given a $2,500 award, the 2nd place winner will be given a $2,000 award, and the 3rd place winner will get a $1,500 award.
+- UNLV Outstanding Graduate Student Teaching Award To be eligible, candidates must have taught at least 2 complete classes in the last 3 years.
+Applications should be emailed to GradStudentSvc@unlv.edu.
+All masters and doctoral students are eligible for consideration, subject to the guidelines provided with the application.

 - Graduate Access Retention Awards Policy and Guidelines Emergency retention grants are intended to assist graduate students with immediate financial assistance to prevent students from withdrawing from a program due to sudden, catastrophic financial hardship prior to completing their degree.
 Retention funds should not be perceived as an alternative "reward" system for students with high GPA's, Graduate Assistants, or students who did not receive another scholarship/grant.
 The funds are intended to address immediate, short-term financial crises that would impede the student's ability to complete their degree program.